playgameservices/play-games-plugin-for-unity/README.md

 When ready, click the **Setup** button to finish the configuration process.

+**Important:** If you ever change your bundle ID, you must perform the iOS setup again in order to update the necessary files where this information gets replicated.

 ## Run the Project

 If you are working with the **Minimal** sample, you should be able to build